 A: “Genuinely Nashville, Soulfully Inspired” is our core consumer message.
 It is all about our team here at Loews Vanderbilt.
 Loews cares about our people and our community, and that reflects in our results.
 People know that they can trust us to put on a stellar meeting because Loews is in it for the long haul.

-Q: In Cvent’s Global Planner Sourcing Report (to be released in July), planners said that location was the second-biggest influence on their venue choice, behind cost.
+Q: In Cvent’s Global Planner Sourcing Report, planners said that location was the second-biggest influence on their venue choice, behind cost.
 How much does your destination and location affect the group business at your property?
 How do you make the most of that?

 A: If you don’t know that Nashville is on fire with development, then you’ve been under a rock.
 People want to come to Nashville.
 It’s easy to get to and has a fabulous entertainment and food scene.
 Once they get here, we take great care of them in a genuine, soulfully inspired way.
 They leave wanting to come back.